SubhashGuptha30/EntertainmentHUB/README.md

 # EntertainmentHUB

 **EntertainmentHUB** is a web-based platform designed to centralize and enhance your entertainment experience.
-It enables users to discover, organize, and manage a wide array of entertainment content such as movies, TV shows, music, games, and trending digital media—all from one convenient hub.
+It enables users to discover, organize, and manage a wide array of entertainment content such as movies, TV shows, and anime—all from one convenient hub.

 ## Technical Overview